SimonWoodtli/zet/20240110232911/README.md

 1. Test if your DuckDNS with the syncthing subdomain is working 'sync.myduckdns.duckdns.org' it should also have a SSL cert so https is up.
 1. Configure syncthing and backup their config files somewhere so you don't have to keep doing this.

-Now do the same for all the other services: homer, dietpi-dashboard, virtualHere (does that even have webUI?),
+Now do the same for all the other services: homer, dietpi-dashboard,

 * TODO add zet: config sync zet here
 * TODO add zet: config homer zet here
-* TODO add zet: config virtualHere zet here
 * TODO add zet: config dietpi-dashboard zet here

 ```